 - there is a sizeable selection of excellent courses and each recreation is of very high quality

-- it offers powerful community features including a course builder and the ability to participate in online virtual tours
+- it’s comprehensive and it offers powerful community features including a course builder and the ability to participate in online virtual tours

 - it’s more affordable than comparable simulator software solutions

-It’s currently compatible with Uneekor, FlightScope, Foresight Sports, and Full Swing launch monitors.
+It’s compatible with a slew of systems including from brands such as Uneekor, FlightScope, Foresight Sports, and Garmin.
 They also offer an OpenAPI interface that tech-savvy users can use to unofficially integrate the software with other systems such as SkyTrak.

 Course Selection